mohamedbanhawi/CarND-LaneLines-P1/Term1/Advanced Lane Finding Project 4/CarND-Advanced-Lane-Lines/readme.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+This is an example of the output image, this includes the lane area in blue using `cv2.fillPoly` in blue, the left and right lanes are plotted in red `cv2.polylines`.
+I added the thresholded and lane search results in the top corners to illusrate the lane search pipeline.

+The radius of curvature and distance from the lane are written using `cv2.putText`

 ---